tyleha/beneathdata/content/3 - Latitude Data.md

 ld.reset_index(drop=True, inplace=True)
 ```

 Now you've got a Pandas `DataFrame` called `ld` containing all your location history and related info.
-Google gave us latitude, longitude, and a timestamp (obviously), but also accuracy, activitys [sic], altitude, heading...Google is clearly trying to do some complex backend analysis of your locaiton history to infer what you're up to and where you're going.
+Google gave us latitude, longitude, and a timestamp (obviously), but also accuracy, activitys [sic], altitude, heading...Google is clearly trying to do some complex backend analysis of your location history to infer what you're up to and where you're going.
 But all we need is those first three.

 ## Working with Shapefiles in Python